 - They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.

 - They are essentially immune to hacker attacks.

 However, DEXs normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.

 EtherFlyer also proudly states that there are no KYC-requirements here, there are a lot of supported cryptos, and the trading engine is fast.
 Trading engine can process more than 1 million orders per second when its performing at its highest level.
 This is very impressive.

 EtherFlyer Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at EtherFlyer:

 EtherFlyer is also available as an application in your phone.
 This can be helpful for any investors interested in trading when “on the go”.
 Research shows that a vast majority of all crypto trades are executed through desktops.
 But, if you’re a mobile-kind-of-person, the EtherFlyer app might make you happy!

 EtherFlyer Trading fees

-0.20% is in line with the current industry average.
+0.30% is a fair bit above the current industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.
 Etherflyer's fees were prevoiously 0.20%, but they changed it during Q1 2021 to 0.30%.
 This is a quite remarkable move, seeing how exchanges are acting with respect to fees in general (i.e., lowering their fees).